bloxstreet/support/guides/shift-guide.md

 - Arguing over shifts is not allowed.
 - No shifts should be claimed 10 minutes after their designated start time.
 - Executive Assistant or higher may rank for shifts.
+- At the beginning of a shift, the host is responsible for making an announcement in-game using the BloxStreet Staff Panel.
+The announcement should be the group shout.
 - During shifts, hosts should not have helpers or spectators following them.
 - There is a maximum of 5 Management Interns, Team Leaders, Store Supervisors, and Assistant Managers promoted at each shift.
 - Store Managers cannot receive a promotion during a shift, but they are still encouraged to work during them.